The Best Ways to Help Your Child Find a Job

 The following suggestions will help you to take on a constructive role and help your child to take positive steps toward planning their career and landing a job.

 1. Encourage your child to learn about careers from an early age.
 Discuss your role at work and the role of colleagues at your workplace.
 Foster curiosity about the occupational involvements of friends, other family members, and neighbors.
-Introduce your child to resources with career information like the Occupational Outlook Handbook.
+Introduce your child to career information resources like the Occupational Outlook Handbook.

 2. Investigate the services offered by your child's high school guidance or college career office.
 Most offices will have detailed websites outlining their services.
 Point out programs and resources that you think might be helpful for your son or daughter.
 Ask your child to set up a meeting with a career counselor early during their high school or college years so they have a chance to explore their options.